marc2332/bliss/doc/docs/config_session.md

 ### To add info in the toolbar

-To customize the toolbar of your session, you must define some special **Widgets** and insert them into the toolbar item list.
+To customize the toolbar of a session, special **Widgets** can be defined and inserted into the toolbar item list.

 These widgets can represent: